Creed III: Cast

+Additionally, Barry Pepper provides the narration for the televised "Anderson v Chavez" promo, while boxer Terence Crawford also appears as Lorenzo "Nightmare" Jones, a sparring partner.
+Sports television personality Stephen A. Smith, news anchor Jessica Holmes, boxer Canelo Álvarez and his wife Fernanda Gómez, and singer Kehlani make cameo appearances as themselves.
+Also appearing as themselves are: boxing referees Kenny Bayless, Russell Mora and Tony Weeks; ring announcers Jimmy Lennon Jr. and David Diamante; and broadcasters Todd Grisham, Jessica McCaskill, Al Bernstein, Mauro Ranallo, and Christopher Mannix.
+Michael B. Jordan's father, Michael A. Jordan, also cameos as a Golden Gloves referee.

 Production

 Development

 In December 2018, in response to the suggestion that Deontay Wilder could play the son of Clubber Lang in a potential sequel to Creed II (2018), Sylvester Stallone and Michael B. Jordan expressed interest.
 In September 2019, Jordan confirmed that Creed III was officially in active development.

 Pre-production

 In February 2020, Zach Baylin was announced as screenwriter, with Jordan confirmed to reprise his role as Adonis Creed.
 In October 2020, it was reported that Jordan would reprise his role of Adonis Creed and make his directorial debut in Creed III.
 Producers had expressed interest in having Jordan serve as director, with Irwin Winkler stating that he had personally offered the position to the actor.
 In April 2021, Stallone announced he was not cast in the film.
 By June 2021, Jonathan Majors entered talks to portray Adonis's new adversary.
 In November 2021, it was officially confirmed that Majors was cast.
 In April 2022, it was announced that Wood Harris and Florian Munteanu would reprise their roles from previous Creed films, and Selenis Leyva, Thaddeus J. Mixson, Spence Moore II, and Mila Davis-Kent joined the cast.
-In September 2022, Mexican boxer Canelo Álvarez was cast in an undisclosed role.
+In September 2022, Mexican boxer Canelo Álvarez was cast in as a cameo.

+Stallone expressed distaste for the darker direction the filmmakers wanted to take the film in, stating: "That's a regretful situation because I know what it could have been.
+It was taken in a direction that is quite different than I would've taken it.
+It's a different philosophy — Irwin Winkler's and Michael B. Jordan's.
+I wish them well, but I'm much more of a sentimentalist.
+I like my heroes getting beat up, but I just don't want them going into that dark space.
+I just feel people have enough darkness."
+Jordan meanwhile wanted to explore Adonis' early life & backstory.
+Stallone refused to see the released film due to the involvement of producer Irwin Winkler, whom Stallone has called a "parasite" for "picking clean the bones" of characters he (Stallone) created.
+Winkler purchased the rights for the Rocky character from Stallone in 1976.